AnuragMakol/lean-boilerplate/README.md

 $~ boilerplate
 ```

-## Basic Project Structure
+## Boilerplate Structure

 A basic User Controller and Model has already been made with it collection schema for mongodb with some examples of the validations.

-The project uses lang files for the storage of static data and mail structures to be used in the API.
+The boilerplate uses lang files for the storage of static data and mail structures to be used in the API.

 JsonWebToken and Nodemailer integration has also been made using the helpers file integration.